 - This is a straw coloured liquid which carries all the blood cells as well as hormones, waste products and digested foods

-Blood in under pressure because the when the heart pumps it forces blood into the arteries.
-As the blood passes through the systemic circulation it decreases in pressure, the further it gets from the heart.
-This is why the veins contain valves, to prevent the blood from flowing back the wrong way.
+Blood exits the heart under pressure.
+As the heart beats it forces blood into the arteries and around the body.
+As the blood passes through the systemic circulation, as it gets further away from the heart, it decreases in pressure.
+This is why veins contain valves, to prevent the blood from flowing back the wrong way.

 The reason we have a pulse is because of the changes in pressure when the heart beats and then relaxes.
 The pressure when the heart beats is known as the systolic pressure and is the higher number.
 When the heart relaxes the pressure drops and is called the diastolic pressure.
 This is why blood pressure, when measured using a sphygomomanometer, is shown as two numbers one over the other, like this: